Are Newfoundlands Aggressive?

 Newfies need to be trained and taught early on what is acceptable behavior and what is not.

-Teaching basic commands such as sit, stay, come and leave it are great starting points but these commands should always be enforced.
+Teaching basic commands such as sit, stay, come, trade and leave it are great starting points but these commands should always be enforced.

 Most people think that training only takes place when the dog is a puppy but Newfies are smart.